iandersi/bot-hildi/README.md

 - Put raidinfo and reminders into MariaDB instead of having separate jsons
 - Requested: Updating raid reminders via dm's
+- Requested: Deathrolling
+- Discord.js upgrade

 Done
 - Slash commands and event handling
-- Requested: roll dice / deathrolling
+- Requested: roll dice
 - Requested: Joke command and database for jokes
 - Requested: Add, find and remove jokes from database
 - Role managment commands
+- Multiserver support

 ## How to setup Hildibot for development

->Note 1: Hildibot does not support multiple servers at the same time!
->
->Note 2: You have to set up your own bot at https://discord.com/developers/applications
+>Note 1: You have to set up your own bot at https://discord.com/developers/applications

 After you've cloned this repository you need to configure the following files with your own settings: